micene09/scarlett/docs/guide/why.md

 Check out [the documentation](/api/functional#throwexcluding) for more details about it.

-### 3. Different customization layers
+### 3. Allow specializations

-It's a common practice to have global and common options for every rest client initialized in your web app, but what if you have just a few specializations in one or two request methods?
+It's a common practice to have global/common options for every rest client initialized in your web app, but supposing that you have a collection of business rest methods for CRUD operations, what if you have just a few specializations in one or two?

 In scarlett you will have two layers of rest options:
 * The global layer, that will be shared to every request method defined in your rest client